brucepom/python-skia-example/README.md

 After running, check output.png.
 Note that the sample text contains emojis.
 Note that we can render the text with either font but that one font only supports the regular characters and displays emojis with "?".

-We want to render the text using the first fiont (Helvetica) but fall back to the second font (Noto Color Emoji) for emoji characters.
+We want to render the text using the first font (Helvetica) but fall back to the second font (Noto Color Emoji) for emoji characters.

+Check out "desired_outcome.png" for an example of what we'd like to accomplish.